 One-Hour Workout: Lucky Number 7 Swim

 This should get you nicely warmed up for the main set, which is where you’ll be feeling the lucky number seven!
-You’ll be swimming: 7 x 150, 7 x 75, 7 x 50, 7 x 25.
+You’ll be swimming the sets as: 7 x 150, 7 x 75, 7 x 50, 7 x 25.
 Your rest intervals between each of the seven swims each will always be the same: 10 seconds, 15 seconds, 20 seconds, 10 seconds, 15 seconds, 20 seconds.
 Make sure that rep numbers 4 and 7 of each round are always swum fast (think 8-9/10 RPE, rate of perceived exertion) and the others are swum at building pace (start the rep at 5/10, build to 7/10).
 That said, by the time you reach the 7 x 25, you should really hit all of these at 9/10 RPE to ensure you hit some speed in this workout and keep things lively!

 It’s then time to wrap it all up with a relaxed cooldown, 100-200 easy swimming.